So... Happy Together: Plot

-After meeting during the 1980s at the first gay pride parade in Malate, the talkative Lianne (Kris Aquino) and the colorfully gay Osmond (Eric Quizon) become fast friends.
-Over the next 30 years, the two do everything together... dining, shopping, discussing life, and even looking for the perfect man.
-The two became so inseparable, that even their mothers had become best friends as well.
+After meeting during the 1980s at the first gay pride parade in Malate, Lianne (Kris Aquino) and Osmond (Eric Quizon) become friends.
+Over the next 30 years, the two do everything together: dining, shopping, discussing life, and looking for a man.
+The two became so inseparable that their mothers also became best friends.
 The Lianne and Osmond friendship lasts for decades, even beyond Lianne's becoming a mother to two teenage daughters and until Osmond's death.